 The VIP is an annual incentive plan designed to link a meaningful portion of the current cash compensation of each NEO, other than Mr. Chen, with the Company's annual performance objectives by encouraging the NEOs to focus on exceeding established goals.
-For employees in centralized professional and administrative functions, such as finance, legal and human resources, the VIP is based solely on the achievement of performance objectives tailored to the specific business unit results.
-The VIP program is subject to the overall discretion of the Board; however, the Executive Chair also has discretion to reward exceptional performance by increasing the compensation payable pursuant to the VIP by up to 20% of the amount that would be payable assuming achievement of the objectives at 100% of target.
+For employees in centralized professional and administrative functions, such as finance, legal and human resources, the VIP is based solely on the achievement of performance objectives for the Company as a whole.
+For employees in a specific business unit, the VIP is primarily based on objectives tailored to the specific business unit results.
+The VIP program is subject to the overall discretion of the Board; however, the Executive Chair and Chief Executive Officer also has discretion to reward exceptional performance by increasing the compensation payable pursuant to the VIP by up to 30% of the amount that would be payable assuming achievement of the objectives at 100% of target.
 The paragraphs that follow describe how the VIP is determined for each NEO other than Mr. Chen.

 Determining Target Award Levels.
 Each NEO has a set target level of annual incentive award as a percentage of the NEO's annual base salary.
-For Fiscal 2017, the target percentage for Messrs.
-Yersh, Zipperstein, Wiese and Ho remained the same as the prior year.
-Mr. Capelli joined the Company during Fiscal 2017 and his target percentage was determined at that time.
+For Fiscal 2018, the target percentage for Messrs.
+Capelli, Zipperstein and Wiese remained the same as the prior year while the target percentage for Mr. Chennakeshu decreased on September 27, 2017.

-Name Target %
+Name Target % for Fiscal 2017 Target % for Fiscal 2018

-James Yersh 100%

-Steven Capelli 100%
+Steven Capelli 100% 100%

-Steve Zipperstein 100%
+Steve Zipperstein 100% 100%

-Carl Wiese 100%
+Carl Wiese 100% 100%

-Sai Yuen (Billy) Ho 84.21%
+Sandeep Chennakeshu 185.19% 176.37%1